arun-kr-reddy/notes/computer_architecture.md

   - **speculative execution:** predict the needed values then execute speculatively & verify
   - **fine-grained multithreading:** do something else
 - **resolving anti & output data dependencies:** always write to the destination only in the last stage and in program order
-- **control dependency:** special case of data dependency on the instruction pointer (`IP`/`PC`), for a control-flow instruction next instruction known only once branch is evaluated
-- **resolving control dependencies:**
-  - **stall:** till branch resolved
-  - **delayed branching:** execute instruction that is independent of branch direction
-  - **prediction:** try to guess which way a branch will go before it is definitively known, flush pipeline on mis-prediction
-  - **early branch resolution:** calculate branch direction in the decode stage, needs extra hardware
-  - **loop unrolling:** during compilation will reduce number of branches
 - **instruction scheduling:** order in which instructions are executed in pipeline
   - **static:** software based instruction scheduling, compiler orders the instruction then hardware executes them in that order, can get runtime information (like instruction latency & branch history) through profiling
   - **dynamic:** hardware based instruction scheduling, hardware can execute instruction out of the compiler-specified order, has extra runtime information like variable length operation latency, memory address, branch history